Where to Stay in London: Best Areas & Hotels

-Every neighborhood in London offers historic attractions and things to do, so tourists can find good accommodation options that meet their needs nearly anywhere in the city.
+Every neighborhood in London offers historic attractions and things to do, so tourists can find the best hotels to meet their needs nearly anywhere in the city.
 Westminster, home of Buckingham Palace, is best known for its luxury hotels but does have more affordable options tucked away.
-This area and the adjacent St. James neighborhood are top choices for tourists who want to be close to some of the most iconic sights, including the palace and grounds, Westminster Abbey, and Big Ben.
+This area and the adjacent St. James neighborhood are the best places to stay for tourists who want to be close to some of the most iconic sights, including the palace and grounds, Westminster Abbey, and Big Ben.

 North of Hyde Park, the Marylebone neighborhood is a popular spot for high-end hotels, while on the park's south side, Knightsbridge and Kensington offer somewhat quieter alternatives that are still convenient to attractions like the palace and museums.
 Whitechapel, although on the opposite side of the city from the other neighborhoods, sits next to the City of London proper, where you will find sights like the Tower of London and St. Paul's Cathedral.

-Where to Stay for Luxury
+Where to Stay in London for Luxury

 The Ritz London was opened by Cesar Ritz in 1906, and has since been the definition of luxury in the St. James neighborhood, convenient to the upscale shops and galleries of Mayfair and just across Green Park from Buckingham Palace.
 The hotel has retained its original Louis XVI décor, including elaborately frescoed ceilings, sumptuous furnishings, and gilded trim, while keeping up with the latest technology and amenities, including a full-service spa.

-On stylish Regent Street in the Marylebone neighborhood, The Langham, London is close to Portobello Road Market and less than a 10-minute walk to Soho and Picadilly Square.
+On stylish Regent Street in the Marylebone neighborhood, The Langham, London is close to Portobello Road Market and less than a 10-minute walk to Soho and Picadilly Square, making this an ideal place to stay for sightseeing.
 This stately hotel has been a favorite spot for celebrities and royalty since it opened in 1865, known for its five-star service and terraced garden with live music.

-Where to Stay: Mid-Range
+Where to Stay in London: Mid-Range

 Housed in a Georgian townhouse, The Montague on the Gardens serves afternoon tea in the conservatory each day and greets each guest with treats like fresh-baked cookies.
 This family friendly hotel features individually designed rooms and suites with complimentary Wi-Fi, amenities including a fitness center and business center, and services such as babysitting and airport transportation.
 It is located in the historic Bloomsbury neighborhood, close to the British Museum and just a block from the Charles Dickens Museum.